sqshq/note/wiki/docs/Java/Head First Java/9 Constructors and Garbage Collection.md

 ![STACK_ADN_HEAP](figures/STACK_ADN_HEAP.png)

-**Instance variables** are declared inside a *class* but not inside a method.
+**Instance variables**(实例变量) are declared inside a *class* but not inside a method.
 Instance variables live inside the object they belong to.
 So instance variable live on the Heap, inside the object.

 ![instance_variable_live_inside_the_obeject](figures/instance_variable_live_inside_the_obeject.png)

-**Local variables** are declared inside a *method*, including method parameters.
+**Local variables**(局部变量) are declared inside a *method*, including method parameters.
 They're temporary, and live only as long as the method is on the stack.

 What about local variables that are objects?